Back to Blog

 When to Use Plain React

-• Internal applications where SEO doesn't matter
+• Internal dashboards behind authentication where SEO doesn't matter

-• Learning React fundamentals
+• Learning React fundamentals in isolation

 When to Use Next.js

-Next.js is better for:
+Next.js is the right choice for:

-• Marketing websites
+• Marketing websites and brand sites

-• E-commerce sites
+• E-commerce storefronts

-• Blogs and content sites
+• Blogs and content-heavy sites

 • Any site where SEO matters